 When an asteroid, or a part of it, crashes into Earth, it's called a meteorite.
 Here are typical compositions:

 In 1801, while making a star map, Italian priest and astronomer Giuseppe Piazzi accidentally discovered the first and largest asteroid, Ceres, orbiting between Mars and Jupiter.
-Ceres accounts for a quarter of all the mass of all the thousands of known asteroids in or near the main asteroid belt.
+Although Ceres is classified today as a dwarf planet, it accounts for a quarter of all the mass of all the thousands of known asteroids in or near the main asteroid belt.